-The nature of the banking industry requires that each employee, officer, director, and agent of the bank meet special, high standards of integrity and ethical conduct.
-For the most part, these are common sense rules.
-Some conduct is mandated by law.
+HomeTown Bank (Bank) requires that each officer, employee, and director (OED) of the Bank meet special, high standards of integrity and ethical conduct.
+Most are common-sense rules.
+Some are mandated by law.
 Each is extremely important and should be reviewed regularly.
-Remember that the following are guidelines only.
-If you have a question concerning a specific proposed transaction, discuss it first with senior management.
+The following are general guidelines.
+This policy does not cover every issue that may arise, but it does set out basic principles to guide all directors, officers, and employees of the Bank.
+If you have a question regarding a specific proposed transaction, discuss it first with senior management.

-Each officer, director, employee, or agent is expected to maintain the highest ethical standards in dealing with customers, other officers and employees, as well as the general public.
+Each (OED) of the Bank is expected to maintain the highest ethical standards in dealing with customers, other officers, and employees, as well as the general public.
 When in doubt, ask yourself this simple question, "Would I be embarrassed to read of my actions on the front page of the local daily paper?"

-- Any action that renders an officer, employee, director, attorney, or agent an unacceptable security risk, adversely affects the bank’s public image, or causes embarrassment to the bank or its customers.
+- Any action that renders an OED an unacceptable security risk, adversely affects the Bank's public image, or causes embarrassment to the Bank or its customers.

 - Release of confidential information or use of confidential information for personal gain.